About this listing

 The whole garden is available, and we love to see guests finding their own favorite garden spots.
 We also frequently host day after the wedding brunches for up to 45 people in the Quail House Garden, you supply the caterer.
 Additional cost depends on the details.

-As far as interactions with guests, we try to follow your lead.
+As far as interactions with guests go, we follow your lead.
 If we are around, we do like to orient guests to the location as well as: how the heater works, how the couch reclines, which direction is Agate Beach - and to answer any questions.

-For those times when we are gone, we have detailed instructions in the folder marked "Welcome to the Quail House."
+For those times when we are gone, we have left detailed instructions in the folder marked "Welcome to the Quail House."
 Because of my work with native plants in areas all over California, we are sometimes of necessity out of town during guest stays, but we are always available by phone.
-Also, a new grandson in LA sometimes requires out presence.
-Guests arriving during those times have done fine (if they use our driving directions)!.
+Also, two grandsons in LA sometimes requires out presence.

-The Larner Seeds Staff is here 3-4 days a week, working in the field the rest of the time, but they are helpful with native plant questions and local information.
+The Larner Seeds Staff is here 3 days a week, gone working in the field the rest of the time, but they are helpful with native plant questions and local information.

 Guests who wish to sample the life of the town are advised to either pick up a copy of our local paper, the Hearsay News, or find it (EMAIL HIDDEN) Classes in all kinds of things are available at the Community Center, and there are many interesting cultural events to be enjoyed as well.